 All prospective graduate students should plan on applying for graduate fellowships – these help pay for your tuition and salary (releasing you from teaching/research duties, which lets you focus on *your* research), make you a much more attractive candidate for graduate school, and they are some of the most impressive things you can put on your CV.
 One more benefit: nothing helps you sharpen and hone your research ideas like having to write them down.
 These are a few of the big grad fellowships you should consider (your eligibility may vary depending on your interests and background):

 Prospective post-docs: If you have an idea for a post-doc project on parasite ecology, please feel free to get in touch – I would be happy to collaboratively develop a proposal for post-doc funding.
 In particular, consider taking advantage of a current “selected area” in the NSF Postdoctoral Research Fellowship in Biology: research using biological collections.
-A brand new, three-year post-doc opportunity through the Washington Research Foundation provides support for folks who want to work in partnership with Washington State start-ups.
+A brand new, three-year post-doc opportunity through the Washington Research Foundation provides support for folks who want to do research that addresses an unmet public need.
 If you are interested in working on a parasite of humans, like Schistosoma, consider NIH’s Ruth L. Kirschstein National Research Service Award (NRSA).

 Undergraduate students: If you are interested in the ecology of parasites and want to do a capstone project, an independent research project, or to help out in the lab or field, please feel free to contact me at firstname.lastname@example.org.
 I welcome undergraduate involvement in my research, particularly from students who have taken or are planning to take my Parasite Ecology course.